Cultural Holiday Zanzibar – Tanzania

 About the Accommodation

-Zanzibar is known as the Spice Island, it offers a variety of delicious spices and flavors, these are what make the Zanzibari food so unique.
-The food here is influenced by a combination of the Swahili, Indian and Arabian foods.
-Breakfasts usually consist of chai (tea), toast, fruit, and fried dough.
-Lunch and Dinner can include meat, vegetables, rice, Chapatis, and fruit.
+Zanzibar is known as the Spice Island, and, as you can imagine, the food here is incredibly aromatic, full of delicious spices and flavours!
+These are what make the Zanzibari food so unique.
+The food here is influenced by a combination of Swahili, Indian and Arabian foods.
+Breakfasts usually consist of chai (tea), toast, fruit, and fried dough, and lunch and dinner can include meat, vegetables, rice, Chapatis, and fruit.

-You will easily find a few small local stores that sell snacks, drinks, and any basic supplies you might need during your stay.
-Nearby, there are ATM’s, banks, shops, and a local pharmacy.
+There are a few small local stores that sell snacks, drinks, and any basic supplies you might need during your stay.
+Nearby, there are also ATM’s, banks, shops, and a local pharmacy should you need it, during your culture week or volunteering project.

-From this location we do not provide free transport to other locations.
-Our staff will support you with arranging transport if you are planning a weekend away or days out with fellow volunteers.
+From this location, we do not provide free transport to other locations.
+Our staff will support you with arranging transport if you are planning a weekend away outwith your planned cultural holiday events.

 Trip Country Info